mfthomps/Labtainers/docs/labdesigner.md

                        LINE -- The line_id will be an integer line number (starting at one).
                        STARTSWITH -- the line_id will be a string.
 This names the first occurrence of a line that starts with this string.
                    line_id - See line_type above.

+Format type 2:
+     <nametag> = [ logfile ] : <line_type> : <line_id>
+         where:
+                   nametag - The symbolic name of the artifact, which will be referenced in the goals configuration file.
+It must be alphanumeric, underscores permitted. logfile - The field is in the logfile result file line_type - Identifies how the line is to be identified, values include:
+                       CONTAINS -- the line_id will be a string. nametag will be set to true if logfile contains the string identified by line_id
+                   line_id - See line_type above.

 ### Assessing the student results ###